Student Immunizations and Health Records

-- Tuberculin (PPD) skin test: Must be done within the past 12 months, even for those who received the BCG vaccine as a child.
-If PPD skin test is positive, a chest x-ray documenting no active tuberculosis must be submitted.
+- Tuberculin (PPD) skin test or Quantiferon/T-spot blood test: Must be done within the past 6 months, even for those who received the BCG vaccine as a child.
+If PPD skin test or Quantiferon/T-spot blood test is positive, a chest x-ray documenting no active tuberculosis must be submitted.

-- Measles: Two (2) doses of measles vaccine if born after January 1, 1957 administered on or after first birthday and at least 30 days apart; or lab report of positive rubeola titer.
+- Measles: Two (2) doses of measles vaccine if born after January 1, 1957, administered at least 28 days apart; or lab report of positive rubeola titer.

-- Mumps: One dose of mumps vaccine administered on or after first birthday; or lab report of positive mumps titer.
+- Mumps: Two doses of mumps vaccine if born on or after January 1, 1957, administered at least 28 days apart; or lab report of positive mumps titer.